react-navigation/react-navigation.github.io/docs/state-persistence.md

 ### Development Mode

-This feature is particularly save and desirable in development mode.
+This feature is particularly safe and desirable in development mode.
 You can enable it selectively using the following approach:

 ```js
 const AppNavigator = createStackNavigator({...});